rejojer/OpenKB/README.md

 ### 💬 Query & Chat — *Ask the wiki*

-`openkb query "..."` answers a single question. `openkb chat` is interactive; each turn carries history, so you can dig into a topic without re-typing context.
+`openkb query "..."` answers a single question. `openkb chat` is interactive — each turn carries history, so you can dig into a topic without re-typing context.
 Both use the same underlying wiki and retrieval primitives.

 ```bash
 openkb query "What does the literature say about attention scaling?"